im-varun/vertext/README.md

 # Installation

-The installation instructions are for Windows Operating System only and assume that you already have [Cygwin](https://www.cygwin.com/) along with its GCC and Make components (used for compiling C program files and running Makefile respectively) installed on your PC.
+The installation instructions are for Windows Operating System only and assumes that you already have [Cygwin](https://www.cygwin.com/) along with its GCC and Make components (used for compiling C program files and running Makefile respectively) installed.

 To install and run Vertext, follow these steps: